AdlightAkinyi/cecegallery/README.md

 adlightakinyi1@gmail.com

 # Licence
-AdlightAkinyi/photo-app is licensed under the
+AdlightAkinyi/cecegallery is licensed under the

 MIT License
 A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
-Licensed works, modifications, and larger works may be distributed under different terms and without source code
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.